astronomer/docs/astro/secrets-backend.md

 #### Option #1 Using Workload Identity *without* Service Account JSON Key File (Recommended)

-1. Setup Workload Identity for your Airflow Deployment as described [here](https://docs.astronomer.io/astro/connect-gcp?tab=Workload%20Identity#authentication-options).
+1. Set up Workload Identity for your Airflow Deployment.
+See [Connect Astro to GCP data sources](https://docs.astronomer.io/astro/connect-gcp?tab=Workload%20Identity#authentication-options).

 2. In your `Dockerfile` change the Backend KWARGS to add the `project-id` of the project where the Secret Manager resides as below: